Email:azbtemple@gmail.com

 Betsy Matsumoto

-Mochitsuki will be on Sunday, December 15.
-2024.
+Mochitsuki will be on Sunday, December 15, 2024.
 Those who are able to help, washing of the mochigome and making the an balls will be on Saturday, December 14 at 9am.
 We hope to be done by noon.
 Sunday, Mochitsuki Day, will be an all-day event, with the first batch of mochi to start at 8:00am.
 So please plan to come out and help.
 Also, bring your favorite side dish or dessert to share for lunch as the main dish will be provided.

-The temple will have a food booth at next year’s Matsuri which will be in February.
+The temple will have a food booth at next year’s Matsuri which will be on Saturday & Sunday, February 22th & 23th, 2025.
 We are asking for everyone’s help as this is the temple’s biggest fundraiser.
 A volunteer sign-up sheet will be distributed in early January.
-More information about Matsuri will be published in the next Prajna.
+More information about

 Kids Korner